Here’s what it means when there is a long pause before the phone rings when you call someone:

 There are a lot of different things that can cause this, ranging from simple account problems to coverage gaps to hardware and software issues.

-So if you want to learn all about the meaning of a long pause before the phone rings when you call someone and how to fix it, then this article is for you.
+So if you want to learn all about how to fix a long pause before the phone rings when you call someone, then this article is for you.

 Let’s get started!